mweel1/usa_high_level/civic-organizations/us-dept-of-commerce/index.md

 US Department of Commerce will provide grants, education, and application containers to the market to manage the process of issuing business licenses.

+## Every open business process (OBP) will have a specific set of requirements.
+Open business processes for example would be:

+1. Restaurant
+2. Bar's

+One of the first requirements of the specifications is that they have a single use.
+Even if a bar is in a restaurant, they must be separate.

+Domain Zones can overlap in areas, and the business could technically be the same owner.

 ## City

 Once a city receives a grant to manage the business license, and installs their application container.